 Individual therapy is offered at least once per week – more if needed – and provides you one-on-one time with your therapist to work through causes for your depression.
 Our therapists often use a technique called cognitive-behavioral therapy (CBT), which helps you see the way negative thoughts can cause negative behaviors.
 They will work with you to develop more positive ways of viewing the world.

 Group therapy is offered daily, providing you with an opportunity to bond with others who are struggling with similar mental health disorders.
 Topics for a group may include depression, medication management,, anxiety management, ways to increase self-esteem and self-control, and how to make proper decisions.

 Family therapy is especially important for people diagnosed with depression because the support of loved ones can help you remain successful in your recovery.
 Family sessions will explore challenges in the family dynamic, education about depression, and ways your family can be helpful in your recovery.

 In addition to traditional therapeutic approaches, our mental health center is proud to offer a variety of experiential therapies.
 These may include:

 - Relaxation techniques

-At Valley Behavioral we offer a number of inpatient step-down options so that we can continue to offer quality care.
+At Valley Behavioral in Fort Smith, Arkansas, we offer a number of inpatient step-down options so that we can continue to offer quality care.
 Many of our clients find that they still need structured care and choose to participate in our partial hospitalization program (PHP) or our intensive outpatient program (IOP).
-Both programs are designed for adults and allow you to focus on treatment during the day and spend your evenings and weekends at home.
-These programs offer the same types of therapeutic techniques, but differ in amount of time spent in treatment.
+Both programs are designed for adults and allow you to focus on rehab during the day and spend your evenings and weekends at home.
+These programs offer the same types of therapeutic techniques but differ in the amount of time spent in treatment.
 We also offer a traditional outpatient therapy program for those who have made enough progress to be discharged home.